propublica/fakenator/README.md

 # 🥓 Baconator (local) 🥓

 this app sets up a static site generator on localhost.
+Read more about it [here](https://www.propublica.org/nerds/).

 a quick note on the name:
 To generate static HTML = "baking a page out".